a1tan/argocdsecretsynchronizer/README.md

 ```

 ## Tips
-### VCluster
+### Vcluster
-When using with VCluster, VCluster uses localhost as the kubeconfig server which cannot be used to connect created cluster.
+When using with Vcluster, Vcluster uses localhost as the kubeconfig server which cannot be used to connect created cluster.
 To solve this problem below two parameters has to be set.
-These parameters point to the service created on the VCluster namespace on parent cluster.
+These parameters point to the service created on the Vcluster namespace on parent cluster.

 ```
 syncer: